A view of the Rosendale Trestle from above

 The crossing of the West Branch reservoir is another highlight of this great bike path.

-The trailway ends unceremoniously in the Village of Brewster across from Miggins Screw Products and the entrance to the Metro-North rail yard for the Harlem Line.
+The trailway ends unceremoniously in the Village of Brewster, near an entrance to the Metro-North rail yard for the Harlem Line.
 To get to downtown Brewster (and the train station) you will have to ride over a steep hill and then on a busy road to reach the center of the village.
 There are a number of restaurants and stores here.
 The Brewster train station also has a restroom, but it is often out of order, so don’t count on it.

 End of Putnam Trailway